 Origins

-First mention of the German Spitz dates back to the Era of Germany’s Count Eberhard Zu Sayn.
-In 1450, he stated that the German Spitz was the defender of fields and homes.
+First mention of the German Spitz dates back to the era of Germany’s Count Eberhard Zu Sayn.
+In 1450, he noted that the German Spitz defended fields and homes.

-The German Spitz was originally kept as a peasant dog.
-With time, their popularity grew among the upper class and royalty in England.
+The German Spitz initially served as a peasant dog, but over time, their popularity grew among the upper class and royalty in England.

 Yes, the German Spitz is obedient and people-oriented.
-They also enjoy pleasing their owners.
+They enjoy pleasing their owners.

 Common Health Issues & Considerations